Eungella Dam, Queensland: Geography

 The land to the west of the dam is protected as Crediton Forest Reserve and Crediton State Forest.

+The land use in the rest of the locality is grazing on native vegetation.

 History

 The locality takes its name from the dam, which in turn takes its name from the town and pastoral run name, which in turn was named in July 1876 by explorer Ernest Favenc in July 1876.
 It is believed to be an Aboriginal word, meaning land of cloud.

+Eungella Dam took four years to build, with an official opening on 14 February 1969.
+It inundated a cattle station owned by the McEvoy family, but their homestead was relocated.